rogierok/capi/README.md

 ## Storage behavior

 - Values that serialize to JSON and are small enough are stored in `localStorage` for fast access.
-- Large values (by default over 2.5 MB) are stored in IndexedDB.
+- Large values (by default over 1mb) are stored in IndexedDB.
-- Very large JSON values are **split into chunks** (default 512 KB) and stored as separate records in IndexedDB to work around browser limits.
+- Very large values (2.5MB or above) are **split into chunks** (default 512 KB) and stored as separate records in IndexedDB to work around browser limits.
 - Expired entries are cleaned up automatically every minute.
 - Namespaces prefix keys with `{namespace}::` to avoid collisions.